tang68/nextgate-music/README.md

 OVERVIEW
 This project is a demo for a full-stack Maven web application using Spring Boot, MySQL, Thymeleaf template engine

-The final product includes: (see screenshots)
+The final product includes: (see screenshots below)
 	A welcome page
 	A login page where users have to provide credentials (stored in mysql database) to proceed A search page where users can search for singer or album (stored in mysql database)